APWG/ecx2-documentation/README.md

 Documentation
 =============

+These documents are expected to be distributed to others.
-Edit all .docx documents inside Word and not Google Docs or Office Live.
+Edit all .docx documents inside Word and not Google Docs or Office Live, and
-Turn Track Changes ON.
+turn Track Changes ON.

+Released versions should include a PDF version.